tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/README.md

+### Week 5 to 10:

-**Week 5 to 10:** Setup Site Monitoring via PagerDuty and New Relic and assign 24/7 monitoring schedules for team.
+Setup Site Monitoring via PagerDuty and New Relic and assign 24/7 monitoring schedules for team.
 Our team scored a 95% uptime score!
+Here, we apply some of the core concepts of cybernectics to design a responsive and efficient incident response system to monitor our website.

+### Week 10 to 15:

-**Week 10 to 15:** Scale up our Backend system to handle 1000 visitors simultaneously for 15mins and a simulated DDos attack via bots.
+Scale up our Backend system to handle 1000+ visitors simultaneously for 15mins and a simulated DDos attack via bots.
 Below is a diagram of scaled up system!

 <img src="https://github.com/tadiusfrank2001/Managing_Complex_Cloud_Systems_CS181Y/blob/main/Scaled%20Up%20AWS%20Backend.png" alt="Alt Text" width="500" />